 URBAN HEAT ISLANDS

-With MeteoTracker, carrying out accurate thermo-hygrometric scans with a resolution of just a few metres is straightforward.
+With MeteoTracker, carrying out accurate thermo-hygrometric (plus other 6 parameters) scans with a resolution of just a few metres is straightforward.

-Data collection is fully automated, and its ease of use makes our device the ideal solution for Citizen Science projects aimed at the study of urban microclimates and nano-climates.
+In the standalone version data collection is fully automated, and the ease of use of the smartphone solution makes MeteoTracker the ideal solution for Citizen Science projects aimed at the study of urban micro/nano climates.

-The higher measurement speed means rapid thermal variations that are often encountered in urban areas, even over very short distances, can be captured with precision, allowing us to create very accurate datasets.
+The very high measurement speed means rapid thermal variations that are often encountered in urban areas, even over very short distances, can be captured with precision, allowing us to create very accurate datasets.